griptape-ai/griptape-trade-school/docs/courses/chatbot-rulesets/index.md

 <iframe src="https://www.youtube.com/embed/YBkb5alrH94" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+!!! tip
+    In the above video I demonstrating importing `griptape-tools`.
+This is no longer required.
+The correct command is simply:

+    `pip install griptape`

 ## Course Description
 In this course, we will take a deep dive into creating a command-line interface (CLI) based conversational chatbot with an [Agent](https://docs.griptape.ai/en/latest/griptape-framework/structures/agents/) using Griptape's [Rulesets](https://docs.griptape.ai/en/latest/griptape-framework/structures/rulesets/).
 Not only will our chatbot be able to engage in conversation, but it will also have the unique ability to embody different personalities, making the interaction more dynamic and interesting.